Bantealem/Capstone-1/README.md

 # Bantealem Capstone Project One

 > This is my capstone project built with HTML-CSS-BOOTSTRAP-JAVASCRIPT.
-Ii is about online web develoment courses.
+Ii is about online web develoment conference.
 The website is made up of two pages home page and about page.
 It features a list of dishes, an about page and partner sections.
 Please have a look at the live demo and let me know what you think 😊.

 ## Built With ⚙️